Woods and Hedgerows are great places to find wild food.

 Spaces are limited and we have had a lot of interest in these sessions.

-We have stopped online booking, but there are a few places left & those can be booked at The Rewild Project / Foraging stand at the festival.
+We will open online booking closer to the event and there will be a few places that can be booked at The Rewild Project / Foraging stand at the festival.

 The Rewild Project is a non-profit social enterprise focused on environmental education and ecological restoration.